Andy-Boraphet/CSS342A-2022-Spring/homeworks/homework-6/problem_4.md

 Your task is to conduct some self-study and understand the following:

-- How B-Tree works? (focus on searching in an B-Tree)
+- How does B-Tree work? (focus on searching in an B-Tree)
 - How does B-Tree compares to a binary search tree?
 - Why could B-Tree be helpful for data indexing?
 - What's the search complexity of B-Tree?
 And how does it affect search efficiency (time) comparing to hashtable?
-- B-Tree provides advantage over hashtable for range query.
-For example,
+- Why does B-Tree provide advantage over hashtable for range query.

 Add your study result in the *report* file.